 The innovative driver has all the bells and whistles that can improve an intermediate golfer’s game, including higher launch, more ball speed, and exceptional forgiveness.

-Across the board, during our time with the Stealth, our testers were blown away by the driver’s sleek power to the golf ball.
+Across the board, during our time with the Stealth, we were blown away by the driver’s sleek power to the golf ball.

 TaylorMade has included a rear stationary weight that anchors the driver as the club reaches the ball.
 The weight helps create a low center of gravity that easily lifts the shot to extend distance.